Ivan1248/vidlu/README.md

 This repository contains

-1) a machine learning framework, mostly based on PyTorch,
+1. an experimental machine learning framework, mostly based on PyTorch,
-1) a set of datasets, models and training configurations (as part of the framework), and
+2. a set of datasets, models, training configurations (as part of the framework), various related algorithms, and
-1) a set of scripts that use it.
+3. a set of scripts for running experiments.

 ## Setup